openturns/otfmi/doc/index.rst

     .. grid-item-card:: 🎲 Load a FMU in OpenTURNS

-      You have a model in FMU format ?
+      You have a model in FMU format?
 OTFMI transforms it into a `OpenTURNS <https://openturns.github.io/openturns/master/index.html>`__ function, to let you analyze your model.

     .. grid-item-card:: 🚀 Simulate the model